Definable rank, o-minimal groups, and Wiegold's problem: Introduction

-For a definable group, a definably generating set plays the same role as a generating set of an abstract group.
+For a definable group, a definably generating set is quite significant, as it plays the same role as a generating set of an abstract group.
 For instance, every definable homomorphism is uniquely determined by the value on a definably generating set.
-In Section 2 we show that every definable group has finite definable rank:
+Not every definable group in an o-minimal structure is definably finitely generated.
+For instance, in the o-minimal $\M = (\Q, <, +)$ the definable group $A = [0, 1[$ with addition modulo 1 is an infinite periodic group isomorphic to $\Q/\Z$, and every finitely generated subgroup is finite.
+Hence $A$ has infinite definable rank.